 Such hospitality or gifts must be in moderation and not place any expectation on the recipient to reciprocate either in like or by performing, or failing to perform, any other task in return.

-If there is any doubt as to whether an action might constitute bribery the matter should be referred to either a Met Office Director or the Treasurer for a decision.
+If there is any doubt as to whether an action might constitute bribery the matter should be referred to either a Met Office Director or Head of Legal for a decision.

 All Met Office staff have a responsibility to prevent, detect and report bribery.
 Relevant guidance is available to support all staff in fulfilling this duty.

-Any suspicion of bribery or attempted bribery committed by or against an employee, agent or other party acting on behalf of the Met Office must be reported immediately to the Met Office Counter Fraud Officer on 01392 884987.
+Any suspicion of bribery or attempted bribery committed by or against an employee, agent or other party acting on behalf of the Met Office must be reported immediately to the Met Office Head of Internal Audit at [email protected].

 The Met Office Whistleblowing Policy is in place to protect anyone reporting reasonable suspicions.